-Have you ever wondered what you could do in Chicago in one day?
-Perhaps you’re a local looking for some new ideas to get to know your city better, or perhaps you’re a traveler with a one-day layover.
+Have you ever wondered what you could do in Chicago in 24 hours?
+Perhaps you’re a local looking for some new ideas to get to know the city better, or perhaps you’re a traveler with a one-day layover.

 The best game plan has you starting north and working your way down the city throughout the day.
 There are a ton of historical landmarks and fantastic cafes in this neighborhood.
 We recommend grabbing a quick coffee or bite to eat as you wander through Magnificent Mile and do some window shopping.